mhy-666/Application_LOL_Champion_Skin_StableDiffusion_XL_generation/README.md

 1. Clone the repository: `git clone https://github.com/your-repo.git` After you fork and git clone the project, You should do the following steps:
-1. Prepare for the virtual environment `python -m venv venv`
+2. Prepare for the virtual environment `python -m venv venv`
-2. Activate virtual environment.<br/> Windows:`venv\Scripts\activate`, MacOS or Linux:`source venv/bin/activate`
+3. Activate virtual environment.<br/> Windows:`venv\Scripts\activate`, MacOS or Linux:`source venv/bin/activate`
-3. Install required packages `pip install -r requirements.txt`
+4. Install required packages `pip install -r requirements.txt`
+5. Run the app.py using `streamlit run app.py`